John Lucaites

 John Louis Lucaites (born 1952) is an American academic.
-He is a professor emeritus of rhetoric and public culture at Indiana University.
+He is a provost professor emeritus of rhetoric and public culture at Indiana University.
 In 2012, Lucaites was appointed as associate dean for arts and humanities and undergraduate education at Indiana University.
 His research concerns the general relationship between rhetoric and social theory, and seeks to contribute in particular to the critique and reconstruction of liberalism in contemporary social, political, and cultural practices in the United States.

 Education

 Lucaites obtained a BA in 1974 from Rutgers College, an MA in 1975 from the University of North Carolina at Chapel Hill, and a PhD in 1984 from the University of Iowa.